oracle-livelabs/partner-solutions/java-quantum/introduction/introduction.md

 Quantum computing impacts security in at least two ways.

 * **Quantum Key Distribution (QKD)** - Distributing shared private keys in a secure manner.
-* **Shor's Algorithm** - Breaking encryption schemes such as RSA and Diffie-Hellman by efficiently facotring large public keys.
+* **Shor's Algorithm** - Breaking encryption schemes such as RSA and Diffie-Hellman by efficiently factoring large public keys.

 This workshop uses superposition to demonstrate Quantum Key Distribution.